OpenDrupal/archived-opendrupal-drupal-fundamentals/set-up/opendrupal_drupal_fundamentals/themes/fortytwo/STARTERKIT/README.md

   A lot of settings can be done on the sub-theme appearance page.
 CSS/SASS specific settings can be set in `/static/sass/_settings.sass`.
-  It's possible to compile the SASS files with Compass, there's a `config.rb` file included.
-We have not made use of Compass, but if you want to use it, you can.

 ## Responsive